informacja/fig/README.md

 ## For saving figures without margin to pdf

-Install Ghostscript (only for Win or Linux).
+Install Ghostscript (works only for Win or Linux).